 - Companies that are registered have shareholders in their company who can be or cannot be employees of the company whereas, on the other hand, firms can be of nature of a sole proprietorship or a partnership which can be slightly different than companies who are stakeholders and shareholders.

-- Under partnership firms who have a comparatively smaller number of the person that a company the partners are more power to influence decision making in the firm when compared with operations of a company
+- Under partnership firms who have a comparatively smaller number of the person than a company the partners are more power to influence decision making in the firm when compared with operations of a company

-- Business registered as public limited companies need to adhere to publicly listed companies’ policies and are bound to disclose results and publish annual reports for their investors and public shareholders.
+- Businesses registered as public limited companies need to adhere to publicly listed companies’ policies and are bound to disclose results and publish annual reports for their investors and public shareholders.
 On the other hand, businesses that are registered as firms need not disclose their financial information to any outside party or a third party.
-They are at discretion to publish any reports or standing of their business.
+They are at the discretion to publish any reports or standing of their business.

 Company vs Firm Comparison Table

 Below is the 5 topmost comparison between Company vs Firm